Last Updated on October 13, 2020 by S Viswanathan

-How To Create A Convincing Landing Page In 2020?
+How to Create A Convincing Landing Page In 2020?
 If you need more leads or want to increase sales in 2020, you will need attractive and convincing landing pages more than ever.
-According to a Hubspot study, businesses with more than 30 landing pages generate 7 times more potential customers than companies with less than 10 landing pages.
+According to a Hubspot study, businesses with more than 30 landing pages generate seven times more potential customers than companies with less than ten landing pages.

-A landing page is a page created to promote a particular operation or to solve issues related to specific search queries.
+A landing page is a page created to promote a particular operation or solve specific search queries.
 It is on it that users “land” after users click on a link in the search results, email, or advertisement.

-As a rule, landings motivate users to fulfill a specific call to action – for example, make a purchase, subscribe to an email newsletter or leave a contact.
+As a rule, landings motivate users to fulfill a specific call to action, such as making a purchase, subscribing to an email newsletter, or leaving a contact.

 But how to create a high conversion landing page without resorting to manipulative ways or “dark patterns”?
 The answer is a combination of clear focus, convincing text, thoughtful design, and relentless testing.
 Therefore, before you open the constructor and start developing the landing page, we suggest you read this guide, which begins with the definition of a value proposition.